Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 platform.
 Switching to warhead targeting, Rapier checked that the

-advanced missiles were set on single fire mode, and reaching 2.5
+concussion missiles were set on single fire mode, and reaching 2.5

 km began getting tone.
 His warning was sounding.
 The bomber pilot

 was going to return the favor, no matter what.